harid0718/Solar_Proj/README.md

 Loads processed data into DuckDB and builds aggregated views like monthly uptime and energy production.

 - **compliance.py**
-Core logic layer, compares actual performance vs contractual SLAs and assigns a risk score (0–100) for each system.
+Core logic layer that compares actual performance against contractual SLAs and assigns a risk score (0–100) for each system.

 - **dashboard/app.py**
 Visualizes all outputs into an interactive dashboard for operational decision-making.